langfield/amm/README.md

 * `@post` - a postcondition, which we desire to hold when the function has finished its execution
 * `@storage_update` - an assignment to some storage variable (global state in Starknet)

 Horus assumes the preconditions, and checks if these assumptions imply the truth of the postconditions.
-If it finds an assignment of variables which satisfies the preconditions and falsifies the postconditions, it prints `False`.
+If it finds a counterexample, it prints `False`.
 Otherwise, it prints `Verified`.

 Now we may run this through Horus and make sense of the output.
 We see: